juiyangchang/CarND-Term1-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
 I followed the approach demonstrated in the section of **Hog Sub-sampling Window Search** on the class website to implement the sliding window searching procedure.
-This approach only compute HoG for the whole slice of image for each scaling factor.
+This approach only compute HOG for the whole slice of image for each scaling factor.
 My implementation of the scanning approach is defined in `DataProcessing/scan.py` and the main function called by the pipeline is `find_cars()`.
 The actual scanning is done in the function `car_scan()` and the function `draw_create_boxes()` draws and creates the bounding boxes for detected regions.